kanatti/simple-ci/README.md

 ## Stack

-- Rust + Rocket for API server
+- Go + Gin for API server
 - React for frontend
-- Go for other intermediate applications (Can use Rust but Go might have better libraries in place)
+- Go for other intermediate applications
 - MongoDB for storage
 - Docker